 GYDPs are co-funded by the Government and the European Social Fund (ESF) Operational Programme.
-In the new 2021-2027 ESF+ programme, €508 million has been allocated to Ireland (EU Funds Ireland (2020) European Social Fund Plus.
-2021).
+In the new 2021-2027 European Social Fund Plus (ESF+) programme, €508 million has been allocated to Ireland (Eu Funds Ireland 2022).
 The programme is managed by the ESF Managing Authority in the Department of Further and Higher Education, Research, Innovation and Science (Egan 2021).
+Additional funding of €18 million was also provided by the Irish Government (McEntee 2021a).
+Since then, further funding of €6.7 million was allocated, (McEntee 2022).
+It was expected that 50 Garda Youth Diversion Programmes would benefit from this funding.
+With the aim of supporting another 42 GYDPs nationwide, a further €832,000 once-off funding was allocated to YDPs in December 2022.
+In the 2023 DOJ Budget, €2.5 million was allocated to youth justice services for YDPs and other youth justice projects (Department of Justice 2023b).
+An in-depth evaluation of GYDPs was published in June 2023.
+Further information and the results of this evaluation can be found in Section T4.1 of this workbook.

-Additional funding is also provided by the Irish Government, €18 million (2021) (Dail Eireann debate - The National Youth Justice Strategy 2021-2027 and Supporting Community Safety: Statements).
-A further €6.7 million was allocated in 2022 (Dail Eireann debate - Other Questions - Youth services).
-It is expected that 50 youth diversion programmes will benefit from this funding. • Similarly, the Irish Probation Service has a Young Persons Probation (YPP) division of trained staff who work specifically with children and young people aged 12-18 years who come before the courts, or those who are in children detention schools or centres.
+Similarly, the Irish Probation Service has a Young Persons Probation (YPP) division of trained staff who work specifically with children and young people aged 12-18 years who come before the courts, or those who are in children detention schools or centres.

-The YPP is underpinned by two key principles:
+The YPP service is underpinned by two key principles:

-- Detention of children and young people should only be used as a last resort. - A belief that, in most cases, community sanctions are more effective and lasting (The Probation Service 2015).
+o Detention of children and young people should only be used as a last resort, and

+• A belief that, in most cases, community sanctions are more effective and lasting (The Probation Service 2015).

 YPP projects support and motivate young people to address the cause of their offending behaviour and to make positive changes in their lives so as to avoid further offending.
 Some of the areas of work include educational needs, self-care living skills, drug and alcohol misuse, and emotional and mental health.
-In 2021, the service received 621 court referrals for young people, of which 584 pre-sanction reports were prepared for the children's Court (Probation Service 2022).
-566 young people were supervised by the Service in 2021 (Probation Service 2022).
+No new data are available from the Probation Service.
+In 2021, the Probation Service received 621 court referrals for young people, of which 584 pre-sanction reports were prepared for the Court (The Probation Service 2022).
+A total of 566 young people were supervised by the Probation Service in 2021 (The Probation Service 2022).

-Currently, there are 14 YPP projects funded by the Probation Service (Probation Service 2022).
-Four of these projects were part of the European Social Fund Programme for Employability, Inclusion and Learning 2014-2020 (Probation Service 2021).
+Currently, there are 14 YPP projects funded by the Probation Service (The Probation Service 2022).
+Four of these projects were part of the European Social Fund Programme for Employability, Inclusion and Learning 2014-2020 (The Probation Service 2021).
+Three of these four projects were:

-- Le Chéile, which is a nationwide mentoring service - $\circ$ $\;$ The Céim ar Chéim and Southill projects, based in Limerick City, and - The Dóchas don Óige project for 12-16-year-olds, based in Galway.
+- o Le Chéile, which is a nationwide mentoring service - \circ $\;$ The Céim ar Chéim and Southill projects, based in Limerick city, and - The Dóchas don Óige project for 12-16-year-olds, based in Galway.

-The fourth, Tús Nua (Dublin) provides a specialised service supporting homeless women who have been released from prison, or women that have a previous history of offending (Probation Service 2020).
+The fourth, Tús Nua (Dublin), provides a specialised service supporting homeless women who have been released from prison, or women who have a previous history of offending (The Probation Service 2020.